BDPweb/WP-Easy-Analytics/var/www/html/wpdev/wp-content/plugins/wp-easy-google-analytics/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use Google Analytics on your Wordpress site without touching any code!
+Use Google Analytics on your WordPress site without touching any code!

 == Description ==